facebook/sapling/contrib/python-zstandard/README.rst

 This project provides Python bindings for interfacing with the `Zstandard <http://www.zstd.net>`_ compression library.
-A C extension and CFFI interface is provided.
+A C extension and CFFI interface are provided.

-The primary goal of the extension is to provide a Pythonic interface to the underlying C API.
+The primary goal of the project is to provide a rich interface to the underlying C API through a Pythonic interface while not sacrificing performance.
 This means exposing most of the features and flexibility of the C API while not sacrificing usability or safety that Python provides.

 The canonical home for this project is